If you want to be on the program, the email address, lrushbow at EIBnet.com.

 That kind of stuff is good for Rush.

-Rush will have some sport with that, and his listeners will love it.
+Getting into a fight with Bill Clinton, Rush will have some sport with that, and his listeners will love it.

-Yeah, I yeah, uh except I didn't, I didn't start this.
+Yeah, except I didn't start this.

 Another strike from me, I'm a radio guy.

-This is a former president of the United States who 15 years ago tried to blame me for the Oklahoma City bombing, and in fact, Dick Morris, I got this from from Ed Morrissey in hot air, uh posted it this afternoon about 1.30.
+This is a former president of the United States who 15 years ago tried to blame me for the Oklahoma City bombing.

-Dick Morris told Sean Hannity that Bill Clinton may want to reflect on his own responsibilities for the Waco invasion, because Dick Morris said that Bill Clinton personally told him that Janet Reno's appointment to a second term as attorney general was to keep her quiet about the Waco invasion in 1993 that McVeigh claimed as his inspiration.
+Dick Morris told Sean Hannity that Bill Clinton may want to reflect on his own responsibilities for the Waco invasion because Dick Morris said that Bill Clinton personally told him that Janet Reno's appointment to a second term as Attorney General was to keep her quiet about the Waco invasion in 1993 that McVeigh claimed as his inspiration.

-Uh that's Janet Reno deal.
+That's Janet Reno deal.

-I uh I didn't have much to do with this.
+I didn't have much to do with this.

-And she did, she took the fall for it.
+She took the fall for it.

 She took the responsibility for it.